chestermerelaketemperature/Temperature-Reader/README.md

 1.) `cd C:\Users\You\Documents\Arduino` replace path with your Arduino save location (default on Windows is C:\Users\You\Documents\Arduino)

 2.)
-If you don't have Git installed you will need to do so here https://git-scm.com/ `git clone https://github.com/chestermerelaketemperature/Temperature-Reader` This will create a new folder within the Arduino save directory.
+If you don't have Git installed you will need to do so here https://git-scm.com/ \n `git clone https://github.com/chestermerelaketemperature/Temperature-Reader` This will create a new folder within the Arduino save directory.

 3.)
 You can now open this project in the Arduino IDE.